tapankarnik/Chaos-Testing/README.md

 # Testing

 The CTS accepts POST requests on port 5021.
-Run the DCN StubSend a POST request with a JSON body with one parameter 'component_id'.
+Send a POST request with a JSON body with one parameter 'component_id'.
 Sample JSON

     {
         'component_id':'worker2'
     }

 # Testing with the DCN